nicholaelaw/nicholaelaw.github.io/_posts/2015-08-27-underscore-frenzy.md

 > Let the velocity be \\( v_{eeny} \\).
 Eeny runs very fast.

-Both the math and the emphasis works.
 If, however, there's multiple inline maths with underscore in the paragraph, the math breaks:

 	Let the velocities be \\( v_{eeny} \\) and \\( v_{meeny} \\)